 • Induction and regulation of commensal-specific B cells in the gastrointestinal tract.

-A recent, or anticipated, PhD in Immunology is required.
+A recent, or anticipated, PhD, MD or MD/PhD in Immunology or related field is required.
 Experience in immunology, molecular biology and/or bioinformatics-based analysis of epigenetic/transcriptomic datasets are strongly preferred.
 Experience of animal models of inflammation or infection is preferable but not essential.
 Interested candidates should send inquiries, including a 1-page description of their current work, and a C.V., to firstname.lastname@example.org.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship, disability or protected veteran status.